 A City solicitor who brought proceedings against her former firm – only for that firm to go into administration – can proceed with her claim against the purchasing party, a tribunal has ruled.

-Jo Tunstall, who was with international firm Ince & Co for more than 11 years, made a claim alleging unfair dismissal, pregnancy-related discrimination, sex discrimination, part-time worker discrimination and disability discrimination after parting company with the firm last October.
+The lawyer, who was with international firm Ince & Co for more than 11 years, made a claim alleging unfair dismissal, pregnancy-related discrimination, sex discrimination, part-time worker discrimination and disability discrimination after parting company with the firm last October.

 Ince went into administration in December and was subsequently partly bought by listed firm Gordon Dadds LLP (now known as Ince Gordon Dadds).
-For the purposes of Tunstall’s claim, it was alleged Gordon Dadds was the transferee of the Ince business for the purposes of the transfer of undertakings (protection of employment regulations (TUPE).
+For the purposes of the claim, it was alleged Gordon Dadds was the transferee of the Ince business for the purposes of the transfer of undertakings (protection of employment regulations (TUPE).

 The employment tribunal initially stayed all proceedings under the Insolvency Act, but employment Judge Foxwell ruled in March that there was no reason to stay proceedings brought against the members and Gordon Dadds – effectively allowing the claim to progress.
 He accepted the tribunal had no power to lift the stay of proceedings affecting Ince & Co.